usnistgov/ARIAC_docs/en/latest/_sources/pages/demos.rst

 Cheats
 ------

 For testing purposes, cheats have been included to start the environment at different stages of the competition.
-The available configurations are:
+The available cheat configurations are:

 * Cells in voltage testers
 * Kit on AGV